 What my skin gained from the First Care Activating Serum EX (and then lost when I cut it from my routine, and then regained when I welcomed the product back into my life) was a youthful radiance that I don’t think I’ve had since I was seventeen.

 Due to the high price tag of the Sulwhasoo First Care Activating Serum EX, I’m not at all comfortable ending my review here and moving on to the conclusion.
-The 60ml full size of this product costs around $65 on Amazon and Jolse and runs about $85 on the brand’s US site and at Nordstrom.
 It’s definitely an investment.
 For this and the other high-end products I’ve got in my review queue, I want to take some time to discuss whether this investment is something that will be worth it to you.

 Sulwhasoo First Care Activating Serum EX Value Analysis